robenkleene/development-references/emacs-vs-vim-markdown-editing.md

 - File management with Dired is more effective
 - Easier to close a window when we're finished with it
 - With Emacs we can avoid the oddities with Vim's system clipboard interactions
+- Emacs uses the directory of the current file by default when performing shell operations (e.g., to use a script to make a link to a relative file).